Lissy93/dashy/docs/development-guides.md

 }
 ```

-Then you can go ahead and write you're own custom CSS.
-Although all CSS is supported here, the best way to define you're theme is by setting the CSS variables.
+Then you can go ahead and write your own custom CSS.
+Although all CSS is supported here, the best way to define your theme is by setting the CSS variables.
 You can find a [list of all CSS variables, here](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#css-variables).

 For a full guide on styling, see [Theming Docs](./theming).

-Note that if you're theme is just for yourself, and you're not submitting a PR, then you can instead just pass it under `appConfig.cssThemes` inside your config file.
+Note that if your theme is just for yourself, and you're not submitting a PR, then you can instead just pass it under `appConfig.cssThemes` inside your config file.
 And then put your theme in your own stylesheet, and pass it into the Docker container - [see how](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#adding-your-own-theme).

 ## Writing Translations